Broadway the Durham Way

 Stereophonic at DPAC

 The following day, start with breakfast at Ninth Street Bakery, a longstanding Durham institution serving coffee, pastries and other delicious breakfast fare.
 Make your next stop at Durham Vintage Collective, where you can browse the racks for Diamond-inspired vintage finds.
 For even more rock & roll memorabilia, there are several top-tier record stores to check out – hang out with a beer at Hunky Dory or find a new vinyl treasure at Carolina Soul.
 Spending one more night in town?
-Sit down to dinner at Littler where you can enjoy the soundtrack of vintage LPs played on the restaurant’s record player.
-End your night at Motorco Music Hall to catch a rock show in an intimate venue.
-If you’re lucky, you might catch an act that’s signed to Merge Records, a local indie label and 2024 North Carolina Music Hall of Fame inductee.
+Order a woodfired pizza at Pizzeria Toro before end your night at Motorco Music Hall to catch a rock show in an intimate venue.
+If you’re lucky, you might catch an act that’s signed to Merge Records, a local indie label and 2024 North Carolina Music Hall of Fame inductee and the label that gave Arcade Fire its start.

 The Great Gatsby | May 5 - 10, 2026